gcclinux/easyweather/README.md

 );
 ```

-When everything is created and configured like your PostgreSQL database and your config and API accounts
+When everything is created and configured like your PostgreSQL database and your config and API accounts!
+The first thing yu should do is run an integrity check to make sure everything is working and configured using the --integrity flag<BR>

+The compile script creates easyweather.exe but you can compile the program manually if you want:<BR>
+*go build -o easyweather.exe *.go*
+*go build -o easyweather *.go*
+*go build -o easyweather-$(uname)-$(uname -m) *.go*

+**Function to run through the setup and check the integrity of the application setup**<BR>
+*./compile.sh && ./easyweather.exe --integrity*<BR>

 **Quick example how to compile and lanch the application for data collection**<BR>
 *./compile.sh && ./easyweather.exe --collect*<BR>